c4tom/DreamDevBox/docs/custom-container/enable-php-community.rst

 2. Adjust ``env`` settings
 --------------------------

-By default PHP-FPM Community is using the Devilbox reference flavour ``devilbox``.
+By default PHP-FPM Community is using the DreamDevBox reference flavour ``devilbox``.
 You can change this flavour via the ``.env`` variable ``PHP_COMMUNITY_FLAVOUR``.

 .. code-block:: bash